Skurks/Skurks/README.md

 # Skurks Leadership README/Operating Manual
 I aspire to be the best stand up, hard-working, ever-learning technology executive who won't shy away from rolling up the sleves and getting my hands dirty when needed, or working on problems no one else wants to solve.
-Building great (and profitable) products and experiences are not done in a vaccum or via brilliant ideas from HPPO, but in becoming a student of your customers'/market's pains and aspirations.
+Building great (and profitable) products and experiences are about in becoming an obsessive student of your customers'/market's pains and aspirations.

 ## My Leadership Philosphy
 * Try to live by [Principles of Marine Core Leadership](https://www.mcjrotc.marines.mil/About/Leadership-Principles/)